![]() | Other application modules is a group holding various application modules. |

 By pressing the To menu soft key you can return to the guided workflow overview.
 The results are kept.

-The plot displays the measured impedances at the various distances and states whether a reduction factor applies.
+The plot displays the measured impedances at the various distances and states whether a split factor applies.

 You can enter an expected maximum current towards earth in case of a fault.
 The second axis of the graph displays the expected ground potential raise at the various distances.